-Mikes answer: “During the summer, we survive on a diet purely of ice cream and hollandaise.”
+Mike’s answer: “During the summer, we survive on a pure diet of ice cream and hollandaise.”

 Question 329: “Is that dog humping a taco?”

-The waiter brings a pitcher of margaritas to our table.
+Without placing an order, the waiter brings a pitcher of margaritas to our table.
 The tequila warms my insides while the sun warms my outsides, like a double hug from the universe.
-A few glasses in, I ask Mike if he wants to do shots.
-I can see why he loves this place.
+A few glasses in, I can see why Mike loves this place.
+The sun hits different in Chicago.
+I ask if he wants to do shots.

-I rub my eyes.
-Beginning to feel like I’m hallucinating, I see DJ Felix from breakfast take place on a small covered stage in the corner of the patio.
+I see DJ Felix from breakfast take place on a small covered stage in the corner of the patio.
+I rub my eyes, beginning to feel like I’m hallucinating, but DJ Felix is still there.
 He starts the same set as before, but this time bubbles spill from the stage.
 I look back at Mike who doesn’t seem to notice.
-He found a woman at the Bloody Mary bar, and invited her to our table.
-I realize.
-This will one day be his wife.
+He had found a woman at the Bloody Mary bar and invited her to our table.
+I realize this woman will one day be his wife.

-Letting the sun fall on my face, I start to wonder.
-Is this heaven?
+Letting the sun fall on my face, I start to wonder, Is this heaven?
 Have I ever been this happy?
 Will I ever be this happy again?
 I stand up and start to dance.
-I don’t care that Mike isn’t joining in or anyone else for that matter, but dancing feels amazing right now.
-I take another sip from my margarita and tilt my head toward the sun.
+I don’t care that Mike isn’t joining or anyone else for that matter, but dancing feels amazing right now.
+I take another sip of margarita and tilt my head toward the sun.
 It’s starting to burn, but it feels so good.

 After a few minutes, I become suddenly chilled.
 The wind has picked up and some of the umbrellas covering the tables are tempting to fall over.

 I take the moment to survey the land again.
-Many on the patio seemed to have finished their drinks a while ago, yet they continue sitting and conversing.
-How nice, I smiled.
+Many on the patio seem to have finished their drinks a while ago, yet they continue sitting and conversing.
+How nice, I smile.

 Outside the restaurant, on the sidewalk, there are still people waiting in line past where the eye can see.
 I had completely forgotten about them.
-The first 10 people in line seem dazed.
+The first ten people in line seem dazed.
 Their fists are balled and their mouths are salivating.
 Their eyes, like daggers, are fixed on a large table of customers.
 I look back at the people sitting at the table and suddenly fear for their lives.
 They have finished their drinks and don’t seem to have plans to order tacos.
-Are they aware that there are people 20 feet away that want them dead?
-I look further down the line, I see a 20 something year old woman staring at me.
+Are they aware that there are people fifteen feet away that want them dead?
+I look further down the line and see a twenty-something-year-old woman staring at me.
 She too looks angry.
 Her eyes have turned red and her right leg is kicking like a bull.

 I look back at our margarita pitcher.
 Empty.